-Everyone having online presence wants to have fast loading speed of the webpage or the website.
-The speed is checked by using the tools such as GTmetrix, Pingdom, or Google PageSpeed Insights.
-These tools summarizes your page performance and provides warnings and recommendations for fast running page.
+Everyone who has an online presence wants to have a fast loading speed of the webpage or the website.
+The speed is checked by using tools such as GTmetrix, Pingdom, or Google PageSpeed Insights.
+These tools summarize your page performance and provide warnings and recommendations for a fast running page.
 One such warning that appears is "Specify a vary accept-encoding header".
 This article deals with the ways in which the warning can be fixed.

 Let us first understand the meaning of the "Specify a vary accept-encoding header".

 Accept-encoding header is an HTTP header that is crucial to be included on every origin server response.
 It’s main function is to inform the browser that weather a client can handle the compressed version of the website.

 For instance, let's assume you have an older browser without gzip compression and a modern browser with it.
 If you are not using Vary: Accept-Encoding header your web-server or CDN could cache the uncompressed version and can send it to the modern browser mistakenly.
 This will in turn affect the performance of your website.
 Using Vary: Accept-Encoding makes sure that the appropriate version is delivered by your server or CDN.